black3agl3/randomTweaks/README.md

 randomTweaks
 ============

-Random stuff that I'm trying as I test things
+Random stuff that I'm trying as I test things.
 This will most probably not be helpful to anybody but whatever...

 Enjoy!